csci-182/fall2022/pages/_assignments/hw2.md

 </article>
 ```

-Again, try to achieve the alignment using flexbox and the box model.
+Again, try to achieve the alignment using flexbox, CSS Grid and/or the box model.
 Be sure to put all of the CSS related to the artist cards in the "Part C: Artist Panel" section:

 ```css
 /*************************/